kubernetes/website/content/en/docs/concepts/configuration/secret.md

 #### Size limit {#restriction-data-size}

-Individual secrets are limited to 1MiB in size.
-This is to discourage creation of very large secrets that could exhaust the API server and kubelet memory.
+Individual Secrets are limited to 1MiB in size.
+This is to discourage creation of very large Secrets that could exhaust the API server and kubelet memory.
-However, creation of many smaller secrets could also exhaust memory.
+However, creation of many smaller Secrets could also exhaust memory.
 You can use a [resource quota](/docs/concepts/policy/resource-quotas/) to limit the number of Secrets (or other resources) in a namespace.